Study of $B \to K_0^*(1430)\,\ell^+ \ell^-$ decay in the standard model and scalar leptoquark scenario: Introduction

 Over the past decade, measurements of semileptonic $B$ decays have revealed discrepancies from SM predictions.
 The LHCb Collaboration has reported persistent deviations in angular observables of the decay $B \to K^*(892)\mu^+\mu^-$, most prominently in the optimized observable $P'_5$~\cite{LHCb:2013ghj,LHCb:2015svh,Bobeth:2007dw}, which have been tested with larger datasets and also by other experiments~\cite{LHCb:2020lmf,LHCb:2022vje,CMS:2018qmi,ATLAS:2018cur}.
 Global analyses of branching ratios and angular distributions reinforce these anomalies and suggest NP contributions predominantly in the semileptonic Wilson coefficient $C_9$ (and possibly $C_{10}$)~\cite{Altmannshofer:2014rta,Capdevila:2017bsm,Hiller:2003js,Descotes:2013wgg}.

 Even more compelling are tests of lepton-flavour universality (LFU) in FCNC decays.
 Ratios such as

 are theoretically very clean in the SM and are predicted to be extremely close to unity, up to small electromagnetic corrections.
 However LHCb measurements of $R_K$ and $R_{K^*}$ have exhibited deviations at the level of $2$--$3\sigma$~\cite{LHCb:2014vgu,LHCb:2017avl,Langenbruch:2018vuv}, generating considerable theoretical interest.
 More recent LHCb and CMS analyses based on larger datasets and improved systematics have reduced some of these tensions~\cite{LopezHuertas:2024vif,CMS:2024syx}, yet global fits to the full set of $b \to s\ell^+\ell^-$ data still favour NP scenarios that modify the vector-current Wilson coefficients, especially $C_9$, in a lepton-flavour non-universal way~\cite{Altmannshofer:2021qrr,Alguero:2019ptt,Khodjamirian:2012zq}.
+Besides, recent SMEFT global fits to $b\to s\ell^+\ell^-$ data, including both lepton flavour universal and non-universal scenarios, are presented in Ref.~\cite{Ali:2025xkw}.

 Independent evidence for possible NP in the lepton sector arises from the long-standing discrepancy between the measured and SM-predicted values of the muon anomalous magnetic moment $a_\mu = (g_\mu-2)/2$.
 The Fermilab Muon $g-2$ experiment has validated and refined the earlier Brookhaven result~\cite{Li:2021bbf,Muong-2:2025xyk}, thereby increasing the tension with the state-of-the-art SM prediction based on high-precision hadronic inputs.
 The muon $g-2$ anomaly, together with the hints of LFU violation in $B$ decays, motivates NP scenarios that couple non-universally to leptons and can simultaneously affect low-energy flavour observables and high-precision magnetic moment measurements.